-While a low emissivity surface will reduce the emitted energy, it will also enhance reflected energy that may be coming from a hotter internal region.
+While a low emissivity surface would reduce the emitted energy, it would also enhance reflected energy that may be coming from a hotter internal region.
 Thus, a careful optimization must be made to determine the preferred emissivity pattern inside a jet engine exhaust pipe.

 This pattern must be played against the frequency range available to detectors, which typically covers a band from one to 12 microns.

 The short wavelengths are particularly effective at high temperatures, while the long wavelengths are most effective at typical ambient atmospheric temperatures.
 The required emissivity pattern as a function of both frequency and spatial dispersion having been determined, the next issue is how to make materials that fit the bill.